MatthewTran22/MatthewTran22/README.md

 ### More About Me:
 - 🧑‍💻 Currently an intern at the Software and Computer Engineering Society
-- 🌐 Right now I'm gearing up for my first hackathon!
+- 🌐 Active Hackathon Competitor
 - 🎮 I am Bronze in League of Legends (I WILL HIT PLAT ONE DAY)